i-translation/system-design/README.md

 Let us assume we have 100 million daily active users (DAU) with 1 million drivers and on average our platform enables 10 million rides daily.

-If on average each user performs 10 actions (such as request a check available rides, fares, book rides, etc.) we will have to handle 1 billion requests daily.
+If on average each user performs (执行) 10 actions (such as request a check available rides, fares (票价), book rides, etc.) we will have to handle 1 billion requests daily.

 $$
 100 \space million \times 10 \space actions = 1 \space billion/day